LeonFall3/LHL-Midterm-Project/README.md

 ### Questions We Wanted Answers To
 - We established the following questions were what we were going to explore:
     - Is there a coorelation between the number of bus stops near a house and its value?
-    - Does the state a house is located in have an impact on the value?
     - Are there any rooms in a house that have an impact on the value of the house?
 Does the square footage play a role?
     - If a listing has more tags, does that impact the value of the house?
 ### Model Selection